TheBossMagnus/YT-Music-Win11Color-Theme/README.md

 <!-- ABOUT THE PROJECT -->

-## Screanshot
+## Screenshot

 <img src="https://github.com/TheBossMagnus/YT-Music-Win11Color-Theme/blob/main/Images/1.png?raw=true">
 <img src="https://github.com/TheBossMagnus/YT-Music-Win11Color-Theme/blob/main/Images/2.png?raw=true">

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Installation

-1. Download the .css file from release tab
+1. Download the .css file from the [release tab]([Releases · TheBossMagnus/YT-Music-Win11Color-Theme · GitHub](https://github.com/TheBossMagnus/YT-Music-Win11Color-Theme/releases))

 2. Add the custom .css

    - In [YT Music]([th-ch/youtube-music: YouTube Music Desktop App bundled with custom plugins (and built-in ad blocker / downloader) (github.com)](https://github.com/th-ch/youtube-music)) Option<visual tweaks<theme<import custom CSS file

    - In [ytmdesktop](https://github.com/ytmdesktop/ytmdesktop) open the .css file with notepad and copy all the content.
-Next, go in settings>Appearence and enable custom theme, click on the pencil, paste all the code and click save.
+Next, go to settings>Appearence and enable custom theme, click on the pencil, paste all the code and click save.

-   - Should work with other clients that supports custom ccs
+   - Should work with other clients that support custom ccs

 <p align="right">(<a href="#readme-top">back to top</a>)</p>